the-meta-value/The-Perfect-Storm/README.md

 # AI Anomaly & Solar Weather Correlation Research
 ### ⁘───────── ✧ ════════════•🌞•════════════ ✧ ──────────⁘
+## MY DATA IS PERPETUALLY UNCLEAN AND INAPPROPRIATELY MAINTAINED SOOOOOOOOOOOOOOOOOO YEAH

 ## Project Overview
 This project investigates potential correlations between solar weather activity, geomagnetic phenomena, and anomalous behavior in AI systems and other technological infrastructure.
 What began as research into AI/LLM malfunction patterns has expanded to include broader incident tracking across multiple categories.